clayrisser/adaptive-resilient-software/docs/practical-tools.md

 ## Unit Tests

-Unit tests also require-language specific tools
+Unit tests also require language-specific tools

 ### [PyUnit](https://wiki.python.org/moin/PyUnit)
-An easy way to create unit testing programs and UnitTests with Python
+An easy way to create unit tests with Python

 ### [Mocha](https://mochajs.org)
 A feature-rich JavaScript test framework running on Node.js and in the browser,